Properties of the valuation system

 On the other hand Nord (1992) has argued that person trade-off (PTO) valuations are the gold standard especially if resource allocation decisions are concerned.
 Comparisons by Nord (1996) across preference-based generic instruments (15D, EQ-5D based on UK TTO valuations, HUI Mark 1, HUI Mark 2, QWB, Rosser/Kind) have shown that apart from the old two-dimensional Rosser/Kind index scores, the 15D scores agree best with the “rules of thumb” valuations based on PTO.
 Nord (1999) goes as far as to conclude that apart from the 15D and Rosser/Kind, the other instruments mentioned above “are completely unusable, at least as stand-alone aids, in comparisons of treatment programs for patient groups that differ with respect to the severity of their condition”.

-So far the users of the 15D in different countries have applied the Finnish valuations in their studies.
-Now valuations are available also from Denmark and they are very similar to the Finnish ones.
+So far the users of the 15D in different countries around the world have mostly applied the Finnish valuations in their studies.
+Now valuations are available also from Denmark (Wittrup-Jensen et al.) and Norway (Michel et al.) and they are very similar to the Finnish ones.

 ”There is a considerable degree of agreement between health state valuations from several European countries.
 Spanish deviations may be explained by subtle methodological and/or linguistic differences that we were not able to account for, rather than cultural differences.
 Hence in Western industrialised countries it appears unnecessary to replicate expensive valuation studies in each country in order to arrive at valid preference-based HRQoL instruments” (Sintonen et al. 2003).